-Document examiners analyse material to determine details such as whose handwriting or signature is on a document, whether some elements of a document were added later than others as well as whether a particular machine produced a certain document.
+Document examiners analyse material to determine details such as whose handwriting or signature is on a document, whether some elements of a document were added later than other, as well as whether a particular machine produced a certain document.

 Handwriting and Signatures

-Document examiners believe that no two persons’ handwriting are identical.
+Document examiners believe that no two persons’ handwriting is identical.
 A person develops habits and styles in their handwriting which are unique to that person.
 A document examiner will compare a source document (a document that is relevant to a criminal investigation) with other documents said to have been written by the same person.
 The document examiner can provide an opinion on whether they were written by the same person.

 Additions to Documents